5 reasons for open source in learning

 This is largely achieved by the fact that you pay for services (from a solutions partner) not the underlying code.
 There’s also no per-user, per-year fees.
 In cash-strapped L&D budgets, it’s essential to get more for less.

-But it’s not just private businesses that can see the benefit.
 In the UK, the government now mandates the use of open source technologies, stating in the report on ‘Open Source, Open Standards and Re-Use: Government Action Plan: